Understanding is the key to finding answers.

-Fainting is a common problem accounting for 740,000 emergency department visits in the U.S. each year.1 Half of patients admitted to the hospital leave without a diagnosis.2 People faint for many reasons but it can be a sign of an underlying heart condition.
+Fainting is a common problem accounting for 740,000 emergency department visits in the United States each year.1 Half of patients admitted to the hospital leave without a diagnosis.2 People faint for many reasons, but it can be a sign of an underlying heart condition.

 Heart palpitations are relatively common, accounting for 16% of symptoms that cause patients to go to their primary care doctor.3-5 While they are usually harmless, heart palpitations can be a sign of a more serious heart condition.

 Atrial fibrillation (AF) is a common condition in which the upper chambers of the heart beat very fast and irregularly, so the heart can’t pump blood effectively to the rest of the body.
 Left untreated, it can lead to stroke.

 If you have AF or your doctor suspects that you do, cardiac monitoring may be necessary to determine how often and how long it occurs.
 Sometimes episodes of AF are infrequent and require longer-term monitoring, and in some cases your doctor may also want to monitor how effective different treatments are at keeping your AF under control.